 Mary & James DiMeo Library

-The Mary and James DiMeo Library also subscribes to a number of online databases that can be accessed by students and faculty from any computer with the school login and password.
+The Mary and James DiMeo Library also subscribes to the following online databases and electronic resources, which can be accessed by students and faculty from any computer with the school login and password:

 - ProQuest eLibrary Curriculum includes 2,500 full-text and multimedia sources and access to many current magazines and newspapers and their archives.
 The link above includes both the ProQuest Learning: Literature and the History Study Center and will allow you to search all three databases at once.

 - ProQuest eLibrary Science offers full text, science-specific titles and selected articles from non-science specific publications.
 More than 400 science publications are represented, including reference books, magazines, journals, transcripts, audio/video, and manipulatives.

 - JSTOR is a growing digital library of more than 2,000 academic journals, nearly 20,000 books, and two million primary source objects.
 JSTOR is an online research and teaching platform that helps people discover, use, and build upon a wide range of content in a trusted digital archive.

 - Facts-on-File includes Bloom’s Literary Reference, Issues and Controversies and Today’s Science.

 - ALUKA: Building a digital library of scholarly resources from and about Africa

 - EBSCOhost e-books which includes encyclopedias such as Colonial America, The Gilded Age, The Jazz Age, Postwar America, American Folklore, American Social Movements and Social Issues in America.